Introduction to Ecological Trajectory Analysis (ETA)

 To measure the overall directionality of a ecosystem trajectory

-(i.e. if the pathway consistently follows the same direction in
+(i.e. if the path consistently follows the same direction in

 ), we recommend using another statistic that is sensitive to both angles